 5.30 | Fulke Walwyn Kim Muir Challenge Cup | Handicap Chase For Amateur Riders | Angels Dawn |

-Galopin Des Champs heads the market currently, and can be backed at 15/8.
-Our Cheltenham gold Cup tips are available to read here.
+Galopin Des Champs heads the market currently aiming for a third victory for Willie Mullins, and can be backed at 8/13.

 The Cheltenham Gold Cup, the festival’s most prestigious race, will take place on Friday.
 You can read more about that with our Templegate tips page,